abe-frickelbude/arch-linux-install-guide/README.md

 3. Set keyboard map (if different from default)
    TODO

 4. Create partitions
-   1. ``fdisk -l`` to show available devices
+   1. `fdisk -l` to show available devices
-   2. e.g. ``fdisk /dev/sda`` to work with /dev/sda
+   2. e.g. `fdisk /dev/sda` to work with /dev/sda
-   3. ``g`` for new GPT partition table
+   3. `g` for new GPT partition table
-   4. ``n`` for creating new partitions, at least two are needed: ~400MB for EFI boot and "the rest" for the root i.e. `/`
-        * The syntax for quickly specifying sizes is like `+15G` would mean ``15 GBytes`` from whatever "first sector" might be
+   4. `n` for creating new partitions, at least two are needed: ~400MB for EFI boot and "the rest" for the root i.e. `/` The syntax for quickly specifying sizes is like `+15G` would mean `15 GBytes` from whatever "first sector" might be
-        *
+   5. `t` to switch partition types -> `l` shows a list of available partition types.
+Type for EFI boot is `1`, for root it is `24`
+   6. `w` to finalize and write out the new partitions.

 5. Create filesystems
+   1. `mkfs.msdos -F32 /dev/<sdX for the EFI boot partition>` to create FAT32 on the EFI boot partition
+   2. `mkswap /dev/<sdX for the swap partition>` if using a swap partition followed by `swapon`(possibly a bad idea if installing on an SSD)
+   3. ``mkfs.ext4 ./dev/<sdX for the root partition>`` to create EXT4 on the root partition

-6. Temporarily mount filesystems for installation
+6. Temporarily mount file systems for installation
 7. Bootstrap installation
-8. Create fstab
+8. Create `fstab`
 9. TODO setup systemd-boot

 ## Adding full system encryption with dmcrypt and LUKS